What Is Glaucoma?

 Take Control of Glaucoma

-At Bentz Eye Center, we regularly assist patients with managing their glaucoma.
-It’s comforting to know that early detection and treatment can reduce the chances of vision loss.
-Our team of expert ophthalmologists in West Palm Beach, FL encourages anyone who has symptoms or a current diagnosis of glaucoma to schedule an appointment at our eye care center.
+At Bentz Eye Center, we regularly assist patients with managing their eye health and glaucoma.
+It’s comforting to know that early glaucoma diagnosis and care can reduce the chances of vision loss.
+Our team of expert ophthalmologists in West Palm Beach, FL encourages anyone who has symptoms or a current diagnosis of glaucoma to schedule an appointment for eye pressure check at our eye care center.